-The CASA I program is a 9-month intensive Arabic language and culture program that is comprised of a fall and spring semester.
-Whether you are in Cairo or Amman, the program follows the same format.
+CASA I is an intensive Arabic language and culture program.
+Whether you are in Cairo or Amman, the program follows a similar curriculum.

 FALL SEMESTER (approximately 14 weeks)